peconia/css-to-react-native-stylesheet/README.md

 # css-to-react-native-stylesheet

 Transform a css file into a React Native stylesheet.
 This is a command line tool that uses [css-to-react-native-transform](https://www.npmjs.com/package/css-to-react-native-transform) to transform a file with valid CSS into a file that contains a React Native stylesheet.
+The result is not escaped or stringified to json, it is a valid stylesheet.